Create & Manage Goals

 Finally, click "Create".

-The change history on Simplamo records all relevant changes related to that goal, including:
+Histories on Simplamo records all relevant changes related to that goal, including:

 - Name of the person who performed the action.